bastienmichaux/notes/README.md

 Personal notes based on the [most starred github repos](https://github.com/search?o=desc&q=stars%3A%3E100000&s=stars&type=Repositories). 🌟

-I try to write the best doc possible by keeping my notes clear, simple, sourced, verified and accessible.
-This repo is beginner-friendly.
-Feel free to [contribute](./CONTRIBUTING.md)! 😄
+I try to write the best doc possible by keeping my notes simple and sourced.
+This repo is beginner-friendly, feel free to [contribute](./CONTRIBUTING.md)! 😄

 ## General